Results 1 to 1 of 1

 1/4 teaspoon Louisiana style Red Pepper Hot Sauce

 Combine all ingredients in a 2-qt sauce pan.
 Mix well.

 Simmer over very low heat for 15-minutes, stirring occasionally.
-Store unused sauce in fridge.“So Google's your friend.
-Did you ever have a friend that thought they knew everything? ;-)”
+Store unused sauce in fridge.A sentence you can't write..."There are three (to,two,too)'s in the English."